Bodies rained down on Ukraine village after plane disaster

 The dead woman’s naked body was still lying inside the house, next to a bed.

-About 100 meters (330 feet) from Tipunova’s home, dozens more dead bodies lay in the wheat fields where the airliner came down on Thursday, killing all 298 people on board.
+About 100 metres (330 feet) from Tipunova’s home, dozens more dead bodies lay in the wheat fields where the airliner came down on Thursday, killing all 298 people on board.

 Still visibly shaken by her experience, Tipunova said: “The body’s still here because they told me to wait for experts to come and get it.”